suds-community/suds/README.md

 * autoblend:: Flag that ensures that the schema(s) defined within the WSDL import each other.
 * nosend:: Flag that causes suds to generate the soap envelope but not send it.
 Instead, a `RequestContext` is returned Default: False.
-* sortNamespaces:: Flag that causes suds to sort namespaces alphabetically on storing them.
+* sortnamespaces:: Flag that causes suds to sort namespaces alphabetically on storing them.
 Default: True.
+* allowUnknownMessageParts:: Raise exceptions when unknown message parts  are detected when receiving a web service reply, compared to the operation's WSDL schema definition.
+Default: False.

 ## Enumerations